-Happy birthday Galileo! | EarthSky.org
+Today in science: Galileo’s birthday | EarthSky.org

 February 15, 1564.
-Italian astronomer, mathematician, and physicist Galileo Galilei was born 454 years ago today.
+On this date, Italian astronomer, mathematician, and physicist Galileo Galilei was born.
 He is one of the first people on Earth to have aimed a telescope at the heavens, where he found – among many other things – phases for the planet Venus and four starry points of light orbiting the planet Jupiter.
 In Galileo’s time, educated people subscribed to the Aristotelian view that Earth lay fixed in the center of a more or less unchanging universe.
 Thus the discovery of moons orbiting Jupiter (now called the Galilean satellites) and revelation that Venus must orbit the sun, not the Earth, were considered heresy by the Roman Inquisition.
 In 1633, the Inquisition forced Galileo to recant.
 He spent the rest of his life under house arrest.

 Afterwards, famously, he’s said to have said: